praxiomlabs/.github/SECURITY.md

 - Connection strings are sanitized in error messages
 - Secrets are stored in appropriate types (`SecretString`)

+## Threat Model

+We maintain a comprehensive threat model covering all projects:

+- **[THREAT_MODEL.md](THREAT_MODEL.md)** — Full STRIDE analysis with trust boundaries, threat actors, and mitigations

+The threat model is reviewed quarterly and updated when significant architectural changes occur.

 ## Security Considerations by Project

 ### mcpkit (MCP SDK)